Frequent Arguments, Relationship Conflict & Common Problem Behaviours

 Common relationship problem number 3, defensiveness, emerges when both partners feel victimised by each other, so that neither is willing to initiate action to resolve the initial conflict.
 One of the reasons that defensiveness can be so destructive is that it becomes a reflex.
 The victim, reacting on instinct, doesn’t see anything wrong with being defensive.
 Thus the underlying problems escalate and fester without being resolved.
 When either partner feels completely righteous in their stance, making excuses and denying responsibility, they add to their marital problems.

-Common reproblem #4, stonewalling, appears when the relationship is nearing rock bottom.
+Common relationship problem #4, stonewalling, appears when the relationship is nearing rock bottom.
 This is when one or both partners simply stop responding to each other, not even to act defensively, to the other’s accusations.
 Feeling overwhelmed by emotions and the problems the marriage is facing, they start withdrawing from each other by presenting a stone wall response (i.e. no response at all).
 Partners who are stonewalling usually avoid eye contact and use rigid body language (such as no facial movement, not nodding assent, facing away from their partner) to indicate that they are not listening.
 Stonewalling is in itself a very powerful act: it conveys that the person has completely cut off all lines of communication.
+Effective communication skills improve relationship satisfaction and reduce conflict (3).
+Stonewalling will have the opposite effect.

 These common marriage problems are not always hallmarks of the end of a relationship, but once routine interactions have deteriorated to this extent, the marriage is very fragile and it is probably essential to seek some external help from a qualified marriage or relationship counsellor.